egyseo/KeywordsSuggest/README.md

 how important a word is to a document in a collection or corpus.

-In order to calculate a "global" TF-IDF value we calculate a mean of TF-IDF for each terms from all documents to find popular expressions and an non-zero mean of each term from all documents for original expressions.
+In order to calculate a "global" TF-IDF value we calculate a mean of TF-IDF for each terms from all documents to find popular expressions and a non-zero mean of each term from all documents for original expressions.

 The program is developed in Python in a Web format using Flask (web framework), Jinja2 (web template engine), SQLALchemy (Object-relational mapping for SQL databases),Bootstrap (front-end framework) ...